quinnwong31/EthereumWallet/README.md

 ## Description

-For this Challenge, you will assume the perspective of a Fintech Finder customer in order to do the following:
+In this Ethereum Wallet sample application, we take on the perspective of a Fintech Finder customer in order to do the following:

-- Generate a new Ethereum account instance by using your mnemonic seed phrase (which you created earlier in the module).
+- Generate a new Ethereum account instance by using a mnemonic seed phrase (which you created earlier in the module).

-- Fetch and display the account balance associated with your Ethereum account address.
+- Fetch and display the account balance associated with an Ethereum account address.

 - Calculate the total value of an Ethereum transaction, including the gas estimate, that pays a Fintech Finder candidate for their work.